 Even the most basic training programs must make provisions for developing employee skills that are useful to the organization.
-The unpredictable nature of business volume and employee availability in the hotel industry calls for a versatile staff.
-Cross-training, which means training employees for performing multiple tasks and jobs, is key.
+The unpredictable nature of business volume and employee availability in the hotel industry calls for a staff that is very versatile.
+Crosstraining, which means training employees for performing multiple tasks and jobs, is key.
 A front office staff member who is able to perform multiple jobs has rescued many a front office manager during a crisis.
 The front office manager who discovers that one front desk clerk and one telephone operator are unexpectedly absent on the same day can attest to the value of cross-training.
-If a bellhop knows how to operate the PMS and the reservationist is trained to use the switchboard, the day can be saved.
-However, cross-training will get a front office manager out of a tight situation only if he or she has planned for it.
-If cross-training is to be provided, it should be built into a job description and pay rate.
-Note, however, before planning for cross-training, that some labor unions prohibit the practice of assigning noncontractual duties; in this case, cross-training is not viable.
+If a bellhop knows how to operate the PMS and the reservationist has been trained to use the switchboard, the day can be saved.
+Crosstraining will get a front office manager out of many tight situations only if he or she has planned for it.
+Through training and maintaining accurate records that indicate which employees can handle other job responsibilities, cross-training can be vital in the hotel business.
+If cross-training is to be provided, this should be built into a job description and pay rate.
+However, before planning for cross-training, all managers must be aware that some labor unions prohibit the practice of assigning noncontractual duties, and in this case, cross-training would not be viable.